mesosphere/dcos-docs-site/pages/1.13/release-notes/1.13.0-beta1/index.md

 Documented here: https://docs.mesosphere.com/services/beta-storage/0.5.3-beta/install/provision-extra-volumes/
 -->
+## Mesos platform and containerization
+- UCR to support Schema2_v2 formatted docker images <!--(DCOS-43871)-->

+    DC/OS Universal Container Runtime (UCR) now fully supports Docker images that are formatted using the Docker v2_schema2 specification.
+DC/OS Universal Container Runtime (UCR) also continues to support Docker images that use the v2_schema1 format.

 ## Networking
 - Add a new networking API endpoint to retrieve the public-facing IP address for public agent nodes. <!--(DCOS-28127)-->